 How can I fairly implement a no-technology policy in my class when a student needs to use a laptop as an accommodation?

 The usage of laptops in class can benefit many students with different learning styles, abilities, and organizational skills.
 While technology bans in classes are often in place to eliminate distractions on the internet, including social media, the result can be stigmatizing to students with disabilities who need to use laptops or other devices as an accommodation.
 Faculty may want to consider implementing a no-internet policy in the classroom instead of no-technology.
-Students whose Faculty Letters from the AEO include the use of technology in class should be granted this accommodation, with the expectation that they will be using it for educational purposes only.
+Students whose Faculty Emails from the AEO include the use of technology in class should be granted this accommodation, with the expectation that they will be using it for educational purposes only.

 How do I know that students with audio recording accommodations aren’t posting my lecture publicly?